 b) have medical insurance.

 Among those requirements, it is mentioned a uniform visa according to the country of origin (Schengen uniform visa).
 In fact, it would be the same visa that a person has to apply for if they come for tourism, and for many countries it is not even mandatory.
 For example, UK nationals do NOT have to apply for this Schengen visa.
-In this link it is available the list of countries whose nationals are subject to the obligation to apply for the Schengen visa, and also the list of countries whose nationals are exempt from applying.

 Requirements for the foreign artist or professional